 Delta Air Lines has been busy destroying loyalty over the last several years and once again Delta is hitting frequent flyers with another award chart devaluation.
 In February 2017, Delta stopped publishing their award charts.
 With no published award chart, Delta changes award costs depending on demand and computer algorithms.
-Delta Award space is often difficult to find at saver levels, therefore the best option has been to use SkyMiles on partner airlines.
+Delta Award space is often difficult to find at saver levels, therefore the best option has been tohe use of SkyMiles partner awards.
 Now, Delta has increased the price of partner awards without any notification.

 Since Delta does not publish award charts, bloggers have been keeping tabs on Delta’s award chart changes.
 Before the change last week, award tickets on Delta’s partners cost the same as Delta’s low level saver awards.
 Now, both economy and business class awards are 5-25K miles more than delta awards.
 The price difference depends on the route and class.